Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 This is a very, very important detail for my football-loving family.
 Anyone relate?!

-How do you accessorize a dough bowl?
+How do you decorate a large dough bowl for fall?

 Here are the quick and simple steps you can follow to recreate this look: